Table of Contents

 For more information about counselling services, please visit the Wellness Centre website at <www.mta.ca/mentalhealth>

-The Career Services Coordinator is located in the Wallace McCain Student Centre and provides information on graduate and professional programs, careers, study, volunteer, and work abroad programs.
+Experiential learning and Career Development is located in the Wallace McCain Student Centre.
+It facilitates work-integrated learning experiences that develop student competencies which help to support individual career transition.
+A variety of internships are available to support individual student learning and personal development.
+The Career Services Coordinator offers individual consultations and provides information on graduate and professional programs, careers, study, volunteer, and work abroad programs.
 Information is available on occupational profiles, labour market trends, résumé writing, job search techniques and preparing for interviews.
-Workshops are also available on career related issues throughout the academic year.
-The Career Services Coordinator offers guidance with career exploration through individual consultations.
+Workshops are also available on mentorship, networking, skill development, entrepreneurship, and digital and information literacy.

-On-campus part time job opportunities are plentiful at Mount Allison.
-Students may earn extra income through employment with Dining Services, the Library, the Event Services Staff, Residence Staff, Bar Services, the Pond and various academic departments.
-Contact the appropriate department of interest for details and/or the Career Services Office.
+On-campus part time job opportunities are available at Mount Allison.
+Students may earn extra income through employment with Dining Services, the Library, the Event Services Staff, Residence Staff, Bar Services, the Pond, the Bookstore, Conference Office and Summer Camps, and various academic departments.
+Contact the appropriate department of interest for details and/or Experiential Learning and Career Development.

 An on-line job board is available to students at <www.mta.ca/careers/jobs> .
 Hard copies of job postings, a variety of internships and on and off-campus career and summer employment opportunities, both part-time and full-time, are posted on a notice board located on the ground floor of the Wallace McCain Student Centre.
-Federal and provincial summer employment program info brochures are also available at Career Services Office on the second floor of the Wallace McCain Student Centre.
+Federal and provincial summer employment program info brochures are also available at Experiential Learning and Career Development on the second floor of the Wallace McCain Student Centre.